-"I am very pleased to have the honour of meeting you.
-I'm Captain Kettle, that was asked as a favour by Miss Carnegie---"
+"I'm very pleased to have the honor of meeting you.
+I'm Captain Kettle, that was asked as a favor by Miss Carnegie-"

-"Let us get away quick.
+"Let us get away, quick.
 They will be after me directly, and if they catch me I shall be shot.
 Mr. Kettle, quick, where is your boat?"